quevivasbien/quevivasbien.github.io/markdown/the_god_of_wisdom.md

 "Fire.
 I was interested in it because it was such a chaotic system, and it managed to produce such interesting and beautiful behavior.
 It's hard to simulate because of all the convection and reactions and phase changes, plus fluids are difficult in the first place, but the TK showed me some tricks that made it easier."

-"Oh, oh yeah," Ben said, clearly not fully understanding what Serĉa was talking about, "I never really wanted to look too much into that complicated stuff.
+"Oh, oh yeah," Ben said, clearly not fully understanding what Serĉa was talking about, "I never really wanted to look too much into that math-y stuff.
 I always just kind of appreciated it for being warm, and bright, and, I don't know, artful."

 "Well, yeah, I guess there's that."